 Goldfish are incompatible with nearly all plants and animals.
-They can become too aggressive and too big for the shrimp tanks.
+These fish will become too aggressive and too big for the shrimp tanks.
 All shrimp species will be on their menu.

 If you add shrimp to your Discus tank, they will be the most expensive fish food you have ever purchased.
 Of course, there is a chance that Discus can leave shrimp alone for some time… in order to eat it later.

 Average adult size: 5 – 7 inches (12 – 15 cm) long.

 4. Gourami (even dwarfs)